arleyserna/todo-react-app/README.md

 `TaskService.js` contains logic for creating, updating, and deleting tasks.
 It can be easily adapted to connect with a real backend API such as Supabase, Firebase, or any REST API.

+- `SupabaseProcessor`: Handles all database operations
+  - Task CRUD operations
+  - Real-time updates
+  - Error handling

 ## Future Improvements

-- Integrate with a real REST API
+- Integrate with more REST API
 - Add user authentication
-- Implement filtering by task status
 - Add unit tests with Jest and React Testing Library

 ## Author